python/cpython/Doc/library/sqlite3.rst

 Converting SQLite values to custom Python types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Writing an adapter lets you send custom Python types to SQLite.
+Writing an adapter lets you convert *from* custom Python types *to* SQLite values.
-To be able to convert SQLite values to custom Python types, we use *converters*.
+To be able to convert *from* SQLite values *to* custom Python types, we use *converters*.

 Let's go back to the :class:`Point` class.
 We stored the x and y coordinates separated via semicolons as strings in SQLite.